4 DevOps tools shaping the future of the CI/CD pipeline

 Patrick Debois, a godfather of the DevOps movement, says DevOps is a human problem.
 Edwards claims it is a management problem.
-These problems can be addressed by the use of tools, but only if they contribute to automation and measurement to engender new behaviors (culture) and collaboration (sharing).
+The use of tools can address these problems, but only if they contribute to automation and measurement to engender new behaviors (culture) and collaboration (sharing).

 The main phases of DevOps

-In addition to understanding the foundations of DevOps, It is important to call-out the phases of the DevOps toolchain and CI/CD pipeline.
+In addition to understanding the foundations of DevOps, It is essential to call-out the steps of the DevOps toolchain and CI/CD pipeline.
 There are many different ways to divide the DevOps toolchain.
-A common categorization includes seven phases.
+A conventional categorization includes seven phases.